MuseOfCode/YEKENN-MEMORY/README.md

 ## How Features Evolved and Future Improvements

 ### Feature Development
-The core functionality of the game, including the **card matching logic**, **custom timer** and **leaderboard** was built to establish the MVP of the game.
+The core functionality of the game, including the **card matching logic** and **custom timer** was built to establish the MVP of the game.
 These features were developed with React and focused on creating a smooth and interactive user experience.
-As development progressed, new features like **player name validation** and **localStorage leaderboard persistence** were added to improve the gameplay experience.

 The current version of the game serves as the foundation for future enhancements.
 The initial development was focused on ensuring that the game logic is solid and that the UI provides clear and intuitive feedback.
 Moving forward, additional features will be added, such as sound effects, difficulty levels and animations.

 ### Future Features & Improvements
 - **Sound Effects**: Add sound effects for card matching, no match and game completion.
 - **Difficulty Levels**: Implement different levels of difficulty (more cards, faster timer, etc.).
-- **Backend Sync**: Sync the leaderboard with a backend service (e.g., Firebase, Node.js API) to enable real-time updates and data persistence across devices.
+- **Leaderboard & Backend Sync**: Create and sync a leaderboard with a backend service (e.g., Firebase, Node.js API) to enable real-time updates and data persistence across devices.
 - **Visual Effects & Animations**: Improve the game’s aesthetics with animations for card flips, matched pairs and game transitions.
 - **Mobile Optimisation**: Enhance the responsiveness and layout for mobile devices to improve the overall user experience.